sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 # Apply the schema to the RDD.
 schemaPeople = sqlContext.createDataFrame(people, schema)

-# Register the DataFrame as a table.
+# Creates a temporary view using the DataFrame
-schemaPeople.registerTempTable("people")
+schemaPeople.createOrReplaceTempView("people")

 # SQL can be run over DataFrames that have been registered as a table.
 results = sqlContext.sql("SELECT name FROM people")